samiksome92/Scripts/README.md

         Command to execute upon logging on.

     -AudioInput <String>
-        If True turns on audio input.
-False disables it.
-For any other value default setting is used.
+        Enable or disable audio input.
+If not provided default is used.

     -VideoInput <String>
-        If True turns on video input.
-False disables it.
-For any other value default setting is used.
+        Enable or disable video input.
+If not provided default is used.

     -ProtectedClient <String>
-        If True turns on protected client.
-False disables it.
-For any other value default setting is used.
+        Enable or disable protected client.
+If not provided default is used.

     -PrinterRedirection <String>
-        If True turns on printer redirection.
-False disables it.
-For any other value default setting is used.
+        Enable or disable printer redirection.
+If not provided default is used.

     -ClipboardRedirection <String>
-        If True turns on clipboard redirection.
-False disables it.
-For any other value default setting is used.
+        Disable clipboard redirection.
+If not provided default is used.

     -MemoryInMB <Int32>
         The memory to be used in MB.